2012 Kansas City Chiefs season

 The 2012 season was the Kansas City Chiefs' 43rd in the National Football League (NFL), their 53rd overall and their first and only full season under head coach Romeo Crennel, who had served as the interim head coach for the final three games of the 2011 season following Todd Haley's termination.
 The Chiefs failed to rebound from their 7–9 record in 2011, and were eliminated from playoff contention in Week 12.
 Although they shared the same 2–14 record as the Jacksonville Jaguars for the worst record of the season, the Chiefs had a lower strength of schedule, so they were awarded the first pick in the 2013 NFL draft.
 The Chiefs went 0–12 against AFC opponents in 2012; their only wins of the season were from NFC teams, against the Carolina Panthers and New Orleans Saints.
 In 2017, ESPN.com named the 2012 season the Chiefs’ worst in franchise history.
+One of the few bright spots was Pro Bowl running back Jamaal Charles who rushed for over 1,500 yards and scored 5 touchdowns.

 On December 1, 2012, the day before the Chiefs' week 13 game against the Carolina Panthers, linebacker Jovan Belcher murdered his girlfriend then drove to Arrowhead Stadium where he killed himself in front of Crennel and general manager Scott Pioli.
 The Chiefs held a moment of silence for domestic violence victims and the teams met for a prayer on the field prior to the game.

-As of the 2024, this season remains the most recent season the Chiefs finished at or below .500, as well as the most recent time they finished last in the AFC West.
+This was the last time the Chiefs finished with a losing record until 2025.
+It also remains the last time the Chiefs finished last in the AFC West.

-One of the few bright spots was Pro Bowl running back Jamal Charles who rushed for over 1,500 yards and scored 5 touchdowns.